Inflation in Australia

 Australia - Inflation

-In the third quarter of 2018, consumer prices rose 0.4% over the previous quarter, according to the Australian Bureau of Statistics (ABS).
-The figure came in line with market expectations and matched the previous quarter’s reading.
-According to the ABS, Q3’s print was underpinned by higher prices for recreation and culture, alcohol and tobacco, transport, and food and non-alcoholic beverages, which were partially offset by lower prices for child care, pushed down by a government subsidy introduced in early July.
+In the second quarter of 2019, consumer prices jumped 0.6% over the previous quarter following a flat reading in the first quarter, according to the Australian Bureau of Statistics (ABS).
+The figure beat market expectations of a 0.5% quarter-on-quarter increase and marked the highest print in one-and-a-half years.
+According to the ABS, Q2’s rise was mainly the result of higher prices for transport, health, and for alcohol and tobacco, which were only partially offset by lower prices for communication, housing and food and non-alcoholic beverages.

 FocusEconomics panelists expect inflation to average 2.3% in 2019, which is unchanged from last month’s forecast, and 2.2% in 2020.